Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 ![dashboard](https://web.metattri.com/i/2023/04/18/643eb58608c41.png)

 Users can use this system after authenticating their academic identity and choosing to allow this system to include their academic data.
-After successful login, the user will enter dashboard shown in Figure `\ref{fig:dashboard}`, which is divided into three parts: sidebar console, a display interface and message notification interface.
+After successful login, the user will enter the dashboard shown in Figure `\ref{fig:dashboard}`, which is divided into three parts: a sidebar console, a display interface and a message notification interface.
 Here we will mainly introduce the display interface.

 The following are described in order from left to right, top to bottom.
 The first is the personal information section, where the user's personal information will be displayed, such as name, organization, email, etc., and the subject and specific subdivision tags can be added by the user.
 The above information can be modified, saved and revoked.